beatricecitterio/movie-recommendation/README.md

 # **README**
 This file explains how to use the contents of this repository.
-Beside the readme.md file, the repository contains the report of the project, a jpeg picture (cinema.jpeg) and three python scripts (suggestion_alg.py, movie_reco.py and tmdb_api.py).
+Beside the readme.md file, the repository contains the report of the project, two gifs (loading.gif and cinema.gif) and three python scripts (suggestion_alg.py, movie_reco.py and tmdb_api.py).

 ## **How to use this repository**
 In order to be able to use the algorithm we developed, the user needs to first download two datasets from the following url: https://grouplens.org/datasets/movielens/32m/. <br>